Scientists say Florida Keys coral reefs are already bleaching as water temperatures hit record highs

 Andrew Bruckner, research coordinator at the Florida Keys National Marine Sanctuary, said some coral reefs began showing the first signs of bleaching two weeks ago.
 Then in the last few days, some reefs lost all their color.
 That had never been recorded before Aug.
 1. The peak for bleaching typically happens in late August or September.

-“We are at least a month ahead of time, if not two months,” Bruckner said.
+“We are at least a month ahead of time if not two months,” Bruckner said.
 “We’re not yet at the point where we are seeing any mortality … from bleaching.
-It is still a minor number that are completely white, certain species, but it is much sooner than we expected.”
+It is still a minor number that is completely white, certain species, but it is much sooner than we expected.”

 Still, forecasting what will happen the rest of the summer is hard, De La Cour and Bruckner said.
 While water temperatures could continue to spike — which could be devastating — a tropical storm or hurricane could churn the water and cool it down.
 Dusty air from the Sahara Desert moving across the Atlantic and settling over Florida could dampen the sun’s rays, lowering temperatures.